 Ballroom dress rentals.
 Renting a ballroom dancing gown is another option you might consider.
 If you are not sure about what design or color would suit you best, don’t have more than 200 USD to spend and still want a nice professional competition dress – consider a dress rental.
 The rentals would usually let you choose between two or three dresses, too.
 And some would even let you buy the dress, if you loved it too much to give it back.

-Part II.
+safe black Part II.
 Style.
 There isn’t a single answer as to what ballroom dress would suit you best.
 The first and probably the most important condition is that you have to feel comfortable both emotionally and physically in the dress of your choice.
 Take some time and think – how do you see yourself on the dance floor?
 Are you chick?
 Romantic?
 Passionate?
 Flirty?
 You should choose a design that would appeal to your inner self and to your style of dancing.
 In my experience the time spent on finding your own style pays off much better than any designer-made dress stuffed with stones from head to toes.
 Be sure to discuss your preferences with your partner.
 Ideally you should develop a common image of you as a couple.

 A couple where the girl looks like a high-class sophisticated lady while her partner plays a hot Macho man looks somehow weird.